team-black-box/good-vibes/README.md

 #### snapshotsDirectory

 Default value is set to `./test/__snapshots__/`.
 For more details see section on `Snapshot Testing` below.

+#### executionTimePrecision

+This option specifies the precision to which execution time of the tests are calculated .
+It is an optional value which is set to a default value of `3`.

 #### Running tests from multiple files